TeseoLou/clancy-nook-walking-tours/README.md

 - The logo is positioned on the left and also functions as a home button.
 - The navigation links are displayed in a row on large screens but are hidden in a dropdown menu on smaller screens.
 - A dedicated contact button makes it easy for users to reach out, standing out from the other links.
-- A smooth scrolling feature has been added, ensuring that when users click a link to an in-page section, they are taken there in a seamless motion rather than a sudden jump.
 - On mobile, once a user clicks a menu item, the dropdown automatically collapses, making it more user-friendly.
 - The navbar uses fixed-top, meaning it remains visible as users scroll, making navigation more accessible.